Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Introduction

+To enhance MAD’s effectiveness on coding tasks, we introduce two targeted strategies that address specific debate patterns observed in RQ2.
+These enhancements are guided by the judge, who applies task-specific criteria to evaluate the correctness of agents' arguments.
+Our key contributions are:

-\begin{itemize} \item We explore the applicability of Multi-Agent Debate (MAD) to SE tasks, extending its application beyond NLP tasks. \item We evaluate the effectiveness of MAD on Code Translation and Code Summarization tasks. \item We analyze underperforming cases in MAD, categorizing debate patterns and their impact on task performance. \item We propose improved MAD frameworks to improve their effectiveness on SE tasks. \end{itemize}
+\begin{itemize} \item We investigate the applicability of MAD to coding tasks, extending its application beyond NLP. \item We evaluate MAD on four coding tasks in SE using both proprietary and open-source LLMs. \item We analyze underperforming cases in MAD, categorize the debate patterns, and identify the root causes of each debate pattern to understand their impact on task performance. \item We propose two enhanced variants of the MAD designed to improve its effectiveness on coding tasks. \end{itemize}

-The remainder of this paper is organized as follows: \textbf{Section~\ref{section:related work}} presents previous related studies on MA and MAD. \textbf{Section~\ref{section:methods}} describes the formulation of the MAD framework on two selected SE tasks and our approaches to improve MAD's effectiveness on these tasks. \textbf{Section~\ref{section:setup}} outlines the experimental setup for our study. \textbf{Section~\ref{section:result}} provides the results of our manual analysis and proposed approaches.
+The remainder of this paper is organized as follows: \textbf{Section~\ref{section:related work}} presents previous related studies on MAD. \textbf{Section~\ref{section:methods}} describes the formulation of our MAD variants on four selected coding tasks and our approaches to improve MAD's effectiveness on these tasks. \textbf{Section~\ref{section:setup}} outlines the experimental setup for our study. \textbf{Section~\ref{section:result}} provides the results of our manual analysis and two enhanced variants of MAD.
 In \textbf{Section~\ref{section:discussion}}, we discuss possible future implications for researchers and practitioners.
 Finally, \textbf{Section~\ref{section:threats}} presents threats to the validity of our study.